exbotanical/vivisector/README.md

 - ✨ available for ESM, UMD, and CommonJS build targets
 - 🚀 bind actions to a variable's state on the fly
 - 🔌 harness the power of reactive programming without the excess boilerplate
-- ✔️ declaratively cancel or commit state changes before they happen
+- ✔️ preview, then declaratively cancel or commit state changes

 ## <a name="install"></a> Installation